AsteriskAmpersand/Ice-Stable/README.md

   - > Hunters will need to recognize and react accordingly to which attacks they can and cannot parry, as many Monster attacks will be too strong for a small shield.
 In addition, when comboing directly from Shield Bash into Perfect Rush, the Shield Bash will effectively replace the first hit in Perfect Rush I. Skilling for Guard is advised, to maximize the number of attacks that can be parried.

 #### 【 Helm Breaker 】 ####
 The Helm Breaker attack (aka Helm Splitter) has been reworked to offer a sword-based alternative to Falling Bash.
-This change provides hunters with additional combo choices and allows them to choose between the benefits of sword vs shield attacks, just as they can for ground-based moves.
+This change provides Hunters with additional combo choices and allows them to choose between the benefits of sword vs shield attacks, just as they can for ground-based moves.
 - Helm Breaker
   - Can now be performed in the air after a successful Charged Slash using △ + O on PS or Y + B on XB (was only available after scaling a wall).
   - Jump trajectory adjusted to be more similar to Falling Bash.